MrStarbird/LotW-Randomizer/README.txt

 Character Stat Randomization:
 Each Character can have stat changes given to them for Jump, Strength, Distance, and # of Shots.
 These can be randomized or everybody can be given the best stats of each character.
 There is a seperate safety option to allow the character with the Mattock to have a Jump stat of 26.
 Pochi will always have invulnerability and rapid fire, something that cannot be changed.

+Movement Speed:
+Users can choose to give their characters a higher movement speed.
+1 is the default speed, 5 is like having Scroll Speed 4 permanently.
+Scrolls will only add to the speed if they would give you faster speed than you currently are.
+For instance, with a movement speed of 2, one scroll will not increase your speed, but two will.

 Enemy Randomization:
 Enemy Health, Speed, and Damage can be randomized, scaling up or down by about 50%.